-There are three newspaper publications produced solely by AUI students.
+There are three newspaper publications produced exclusively by AUI students.
 The newspapers are published in three languages: Arabic, French, and English.
 These publications address various issues of interest to students, including academics, campus life and events, and national/international news.
-Publications are fully managed and produced by students with the assistance and guidance of faculty or staff advisors.
+Publications are fully managed and produced by students with the assistance and guidance of a faculty or staff advisor.